Alice Tai: Awards

-In January 2017, Tai was appointed a Member of the Order of the British Empire (MBE) for services to swimming.
+Tai was appointed Member of the Order of the British Empire (MBE) in the 2017 New Year Honours for services to swimming.

 In March 2017, Tai was awarded the Youth Sport Trust Young Sports Person of the Year at the Lycamobile British Ethnic Diversity Sports Awards (BEDSAs) held at the London Hilton on Park Lane.

 In November 2019, Tai was named The Sunday Times’ Disability Sportswoman of the Year.

+Tai was appointed Officer of the Order of the British Empire (OBE) in the 2025 New Year Honours for services to swimming.